jasonchilcott/change-nft-avatars/README.md

 # replace-nft-avatars
-a chrome extension that replaces the nft avatars on twitter with subway jared
+a chrome extension that replaces the nft avatars on twitter
 ## to install
 1. Download this repo (Code > Download ZIP).
 2. Unzip it anywhere.